 The Management is responsible for implementing that procedures approved by the Board and to monitor compliance with the policies and procedures.
-The Board has outsourced the internal audit function to a professional risk consulting firm to perform the internal audit review on the control environment and key business processes of the Group.
+Following the review of internal controls procedures which a risk based approach is adopted with focus on the identification and review over risks and controls, carried out by an internal control consultant prior to the Listing Date, the Company set up a Risk Management Committee to oversee and review the key risks of the Group.
+The Audit Committee and Risks Management Committee reviewed the major risk areas and assessed the adequacy and effectiveness of the policies and procedures that were put in place since the Listing Date.
+Additionally, the Board has outsourced the internal audit function to a professional risk consulting firm to perform the internal audit review on the control environment and key business processes of the Group.
 Based on discussions with the professional risk consultants, advisors and our management team, in view of their responses to the findings and recommendations on matters relating to internal controls, the Board is satisfied that there were no significant defects in Group's internal controls and risk management systems in terms of overall adequacy and effectiveness concerning the key operational, financial and compliance risks of the Group as at the date of this report.